Joellehelm/guided-module-one-project-assessment-austin-web-091619/README.md

 - See your past scores
 - Delete your history

 The user interacts with this fully through a Command Line Interface (e.g. Terminal in a Mac) by selecting guided options.
+The questions are sourced from the Open Trivia Database API[https://opentdb.com/].

 ---

 ## Technologies

-### Phase 1: The Setup

-This should take approximately **half a day**.

-Do not begin coding until you have your pitch approved by an instructor.
-Do not overthink this.
-Do not spend your whole day whiteboarding out a schema.
+This application was written in Ruby.
+It requires the following Ruby Gems:

+- json: To parse incoming data from Trivia API

 #### Planning